 The Potential Dangers of Martial Arts Contracts The other day, my neighbor was asking about my Martial Arts School, and during that conversation came up the subject of contracts.
 Turns out, she used to sell gym contracts, and said she never liked to sell them.
 "I...

 Now normally, when we think of sports as being related to martial arts, Tennis is not the first to leap to mind.
 Yet the other day, I had the opportunity to take a lesson from my uncle, Dick Wagner, who is a former Tennis pro.
 Pretty soon into the lesson, I started noticing similarities between things my uncle Dick said, and things that Soke talks about when we train in Japan, as well as aspects of learning tennis itself.
 And by taking a Tennis lesson, I was able to gain some insight into our martial arts training.
 So here are some thoughts on the connection between two seemingly unrelated activities.

 Japanese Martial Arts are just one of the many types of martial arts available.
 Teaching a Japanese Martial Art entails exposing students to Japan’s culture as well, since it heavily influences the method of training.

 The Price of Ego

 In my last trip to Japan, Soke Hatsumi talked about the concept of “letting go”.
 He was specifically referencing when to let go of a technique when it has fulfilled it’s usefulness, or when the situation changes.
 He said that it was important to remain free to let go in order to succeed.
 But like so many of his lessons, it applies to much more than martial arts.

-Shuhari – “Preserve, Break, Leave”
+Shuhari – “Preserve, Break, Transcend”